This is a preview of your story

 This approach works better for big clients that need a more personalized, and detailed pitch.

-This example includes concrete data about the prospect’s market, and addresses specifics like the goals you propose, your marketing strategy, tracking and measurement, timeline, and budget.
+This example includes concrete data about the prospect’s market, and addresses specifics like the goals you propose, your marketing workflow strategy, tracking and measurement, timeline, and budget.

 Late stage marketing proposal